crp-mol/transaminases/README.md

 $PATH_YASARA/yasara -txt MDSimulation.mcr "MacroTarget ='example_input/4e3q_forRosetta__DE_1_B__DE_1_WOW'" "CurrentSetting ='MultiShort'"
 ```

-The YASARA macro should take care of everything.
+The YASARA macro will take care of performing the MD simulations and analysis.
 It will do 5 replicas of 20 ps each, and will count NACs on-the-fly.

 :ledger: **Notes**